Meat And Dairy Producers Surpass Oil Industry As World’s Biggest Polluters, Report Shows

 Devlin Kuyek, a researcher with the non-profit GRAIN, says that these companies are “pushing for trade agreements that will increase exports and emissions,” and that they are “undermining real climate solutions like agroecology that benefit farmers, workers, and consumers.”

 Even before this study came out, many were calling for a “meat tax.”
 The “sin tax,” as it’s known colloquially, has been proposed to help reduce the amount of overconsumption of meat and dairy.
-According to The Atlantic, Americans at over “200 pounds of meat” in 2017, which is “twice the global average.”
+According to The Atlantic, Americans ate over “200 pounds of meat” in 2017, which is “twice the global average.”

 Despite the proposed tax, most project that meat consumption will increase over 75 percent.